 - Standing up, bounce your knees for 8 beats, then bounce 8 more, clapping every other beat, do three sets.
 Variation, try doing this on one foot for the first 8 bouncing beats, then both feet for the next bouncing and clapping beats.

 Sincere gratitude to Alex Doman of Advanced Brain Technologies for introducing me to the auditory neuroscience research in 2014 and to Principal Diane Hale and Teacher, Bonnie Walker at Tarwater Elementary School for helping us improve our cognitive-motor activities for students.
+This year, Ashley Ezell, Sue Milano and the students at St. Francis Xavier helped us to improve our beat-based rhythmic classroom movement programs.
+Our lab schools make an enormous difference in the lives of students around the world, thank you!

 Children with ADHD show deficits in many areas, including motor timing and beat perception.